CheViana/network-calls-stats/tutorial.md

     )
 ```

-Notice how timestamp of request start is computed:
+Notice how timestamp is computed:
 ```
 asyncio.get_event_loop().time()
 ```
-It is recommended to use event loop’s internal monotonic clock to compute timedeltas in asyncronous code, rather than `time.now()` or `time.perf_counter()`.
+It is recommended to use event loop’s internal monotonic clock to compute timedeltas in asyncronous code.

 Function-hooks have arguments `session, trace_config_ctx, params`.
+Let's look at what they are.

 `session` is instance of `aiohttp.ClientSession`.

-`trace_config_ctx` is context that is passed through all these callbacks, and custom values call be added to it when request is made:
+`trace_config_ctx` is context that is passed through callbacks.
+Custom values call be added to it when request is made:
 ```
 await session.get(url, trace_request_ctx={'flag': 'red'})
 ...